ESMValGroup/ESMValTool/doc/sphinx/source/community/detailed_release_procedure.rst

 Open an issue on GitHub
 -----------------------

-First, open an issue on GitHub where the release workflow is documented.
+First, open an issue on GitHub where the release workflow is documented (see example https://github.com/ESMValGroup/ESMValTool/issues/2881).
 Name it something relevant like "Recipe testing and comparison for release 2.x.x", and populate the isue description with information about where the testing is taking place, what tools are used, and what versions, here is a template in Markdown:

 Documenting system parameters